rish04/ZipyApp/README.md

-Node connection to Android testing
+Node scripts for login system